The Current Online

 Dustin, his wife Paula, and their four daughters reside in O’Fallon, Illinois where they are active in their community and in worthy causes across the St. Louis region.

-Mark serves as Vice President, Information Technology, for St. Louis-based Schnuck Markets, Inc., a family owned and operated grocery retailer.
+Mark recently retired from his position as Vice President, Information Technology, for St. Louis-based Schnuck Markets, Inc., a family owned and operated grocery retailer.
 He is responsible for all IT aspects of the company, including application development, network and database management, computer operations and technical infrastructure.
 Mark also serves as Information Security Officer for the company.
 Mark began his career with Schnucks in September of 1997 in the position of Manager, Systems Development.

 Having more than 20 years experience in the Information Technology career field, Mark began as a computer operator with the U.S. Air Force in 1982.
 He has served in a variety of roles throughout his career -- computer operator, database administrator, application developer, systems analyst, consultant, project manager, and most recently in executive management.